-His name is Notbad on the forum, he got me more interested in fishing and opened up a whole new section of the sport for me and the kids.
+Paul, Notbad on the forum, he spurred my interest in fishing.
+It opened up a whole new section of the sport for me and the kids.
 Check it out HERE, the forum is full of information and they are a great group of like minded people.

 That was it we were off fishing, 2 rods out and 1 down the side.
 We couldn’t stop catching down the side so I dropped one of the big rods down the side too.
 Not just wrasse but all sorts of little fish, sea scorpions, blennys etc. On the main rod we had the usual doggies, whiting and spider crabs.

-Up towards the end of the breakwater things get a bit more varied, a known hotspot is facing the green buoy.
+Up towards the end of Holyhead Breakwater things get a bit more varied, a known hotspot is facing the green buoy.
 The odd Thornback, Smooth hounds, Gurnard and even octopus are on the menu.

-I fished a charity night match at the end of March this year and a friend who came with me came third with a little strap Conger, he was adamant his bait needed to be as far out as possible (big piece of Mackerel).
-I told him to flick it over the ledge that is about 6-8 metres out and boom.
+I fished a charity night match at the end of March this year with a friend.
+He came third with a little strap Conger.
+He’s adamant his bait needed to be as far out as possible (big piece of Mackerel).
+My advise was to flick it over the ledge thats about 6-8 metres out and boom.

 A few lobsters came out that night too.

 I have marked two less well fished areas of the Holyhead breakwater map below, the entire length and both sides can be fished.
 The breakwater is literally only a 35 minute drive from the Britannia Bridge crossing.